davedawkins/Fable.Formatting.Markdown/README.md

 # Fable.Formatting.Markdown

-A port of `FSharp.Formatting.Markdown` for Fable.
+A port of `Fable.Formatting.Markdown` for Fable.
 This will allow you to use format markdown into HTML inside your Fable application

 Example code: